FullByte/FullByte.github.io/docs/about/life/wisdom.md

 - Practice "Shoshikantetsu", japanese for "Complete what was originally intended."
 - Practice "Ichigoichie", japanese for "Treasure every encounter, for it will never reoccur."

+Follow this to get stuff done:

+- Identify the problem
+- Generate a list of potential solutions
+- Evaluate the strengths and weaknesses of each potential solution
+- Choose a solution to implement
+- Implement the solution

 ### 110%

 Never give 110%, that's just selling out... just divide your 100% in: